How to Stay Safe in a Tornado

 How to Stay Safe in Winter Storms

-• Prepare to buy salt and a shovel to keep sidewalks clear of ice and snow.
+• Buy salt and a shovel to keep sidewalks clear of ice and snow.

-• Keep a flashlight and batteries, and extra cell phone batteries ready in case of a power outage.
+• Keep a flashlight, batteries, and extra cell phone batteries ready in case of a power outage.

 • Bring your pets inside.